 Pursuant to the provisions of the 1996 and 2003 Plans, the grant of options to employees (who are not controlling shareholders in Israel) shall be in accordance with the provisions of Section 102 of the Income Tax Ordinance.
 On May 28, 2003, the Company's Board of Directors approved that each award of options in accordance with Section 102 shall be made under the Capital Track unless the Board of Directors decides otherwise, and they shall be deposited with a trustee.
-The award of options under Section 3(i) of the Income Tax Ordinance shall be to counsels, service providers and controlling shareholders only.
+The award of options under Section 3(i) of the Income Tax Ordinance shall be to third-party service providers and controlling shareholders only.

-The following table lists the inputs used in the measurement of the fair value of options settled in the Company's equity instruments, in accordance with the Black & Scholes model options pricing model, with respect to the above plans:
+The following table lists the inputs used in the measurement of the fair value of options granted, in accordance with the Black & Scholes model option pricing model, with respect to the above plans:

+Year ended December 31,

+2014 2013 2012

-Year ended December 31 2013 2012 2011 Risk-free interest rate (%) 0.55% 0.32% 0.82% Dividend yield in respect of the share (%) - 4.5% 3.56% Expected volatility of the share prices (%) 49.9% 56.1% 60% Contractual life of the options (in years) 4.25 5.46 4.25 c.
+Risk-free interest rate (%) - 0.55% 0.32%

+Dividend yield (%) - - 4.5%

+Expected volatility (%) - 49.9% 56.1%

+Expected life of the options (in years) - 4.25 5.46

+c.
 Movement during the year: